gearglow/ReptiliaWithATwist/The List.md

 Hermione let out a snort of fury as the others nodded.
 "It turns out," she growled, "that the original edition where that's brought up said that magicals _rely too much on magic,_ not that there's too much ambient magic.
 Someone set up an anti-lightning ward, centuries ago, and it stops electrical currents from working entirely.
 So stupid!
 All they had to do was transfigure a big metal stick on top of the highest tower, and run a grounding wire.
 But no, they put in an overly-broad ward and now whole _classes_ of magic don't work here!"

 Ron and Neville gaped as she continued to rant.
+Ginny barely refrained from giggling.

 Luna placed a calming hand on her shoulder.
 "We'll fix it, Hermione," she soothed.